Bundesliga Bulletin: Bayern Munich slip up, Lucien Favre lives to fight another day | DW | 01.12.2019

 The fans:

-Hertha Berlin fans made it clear who they feel is responsible for the problems at the club in recent years.
-A banner in the stands for their game vs. Dortmund read: 10 years, 12 coaches, one responsible.
+Hertha Berlin fans made it clear who they feel is responsible for the problems at the club in recent years: general manager Michael Preetz.
+A banner in the stands for their game vs. Dortmund read: "10 years, 12 coaches, one person responsible."
 Ouch.

 The weird: